 - 82% of respondents said a simple message was key to success.
 Next in line is that the POS campaign stands out (69%).
 Matching shopper needs came in third place with 67%.

-- Interactive displays and m-commerce are expected to have the most impact on campaign effectiveness
+- Interactive display and m-commerce are expected to have the most impact on campaign effectiveness

 - 61% of respondents felt interactive displays were the most impactful new technology.